ronin207/WasedaTime-Framework/README.md

 # WasedaTime-Framework

-WasedaTime application is catered to students who can find features necessary to their daily life in Waseda Univeristy.
+WasedaTime application is catered to students who can find features necessary to their daily life in Waseda University.
 Stay tuned for more updates to come! :smile: